jlincodes/notes/Post-aA_To-dos.md

 - practice HackerRank problems
   - [ ] write them out on paper to simulate white-boarding and proper allocation of space

+### Phone screen tips from Josh:
+- Revise personal pitch
+  - spend less time talking about "how I became interested in coding and how I got to this point"
+  - spend more time talking about projects (i.e. describe the project, the technologies used, how the technologies interact with one another, etc.)
+  - reframe pitch
+    - instead of talking just about "why I want to work for XYZ company", include "how I can contribute to XYZ company"
+    - companies, especially start-ups, want employees who can learn fast and hit the ground running because there may not be enough Sr. Devs/Engineers who have time to train.
+- White-boarding/shared-screen coding:
+  - Ask for clarification questions.
+  - Spend more time brain storming
+    - Coming up with a brute-force solution is fine.
+Think about the time complexity of the brute-force method.
+Then try to think of a better way to approach the problem and optimize the solution.
+    - Write out test cases (inputs and outputs) and any possible edge cases.
+- General tips for job search:
+  - Getting a response from cold applications will be difficult, especially for junior developers.
+Try LinkedIn: look for that one friend who has a ton of connections and look through his/her connections.
+Find people who work for small startups and ask that friend to connect you with that person.
+Then ask if that start-up is hiring.

 ```Ruby
 # Max product of 3 integers in an array of integers (both positive and negative)